 Iona (思穎) Bonamis

-Director and member of the Green Committee
+Director and co-chair of the Green Committee

 I was born in Vancouver and grew up in the Renfrew-Collingwood neighbourhood.
 I have vivid memories of walking with my classmates in elementary school to the old Trout Lake Community Centre to use the ice rink, but aside from that, I didn’t really use the centre so I didn’t have the opportunity to fully appreciate it.